Is It Time for You to Get Brotox?

 What is brotox?

-A humorous portmanteau of the increasingly popular anti-ageing injections procedure, brotox is an anti-aging treatment, which involves injecting specialised anti-aging injectables into the upper layers of the skin to help rejuvenate and combat the emergence of wrinkles.
+A humorous portmanteau of the increasingly popular botox procedure, brotox is an anti-aging treatment, which involves injecting specialised anti-aging injectables into the upper layers of the skin to help rejuvenate and combat the emergence of wrinkles.

 Essentially, the treatment works by encouraging your skin to produce more collagen, an entirely natural substance which helps to strengthen your skin and smooth away any lines or folds that have developed over the years.